 Handshake Protocol is used to establish sessions.
 This protocol allows the client and server to authenticate each other by sending a series of messages to each other.
 Handshake protocol uses four phases to complete its cycle.

 - Phase-1: In Phase-1 both Client and Server send hello-packets to each other.
 In this IP session, cipher suite and protocol version are exchanged for security purposes.

 - Phase-2: Server sends his certificate and Server-key-exchange.
 The server end phase-2 by sending the Server-hello-end packet.

 - Phase-3: In this phase, Client replies to the server by sending his certificate and Client-exchange-key.

-- Phase-4: In Phase-4 Change-cipher suite occurred and after this Handshake Protocol ends.
+- Phase-4: In Phase-4 Change-cipher suite occurs and after this the Handshake Protocol ends.

 This protocol uses the SSL record protocol.
 Unless Handshake Protocol is completed, the SSL record Output will be in a pending state.
 After the handshake protocol, the Pending state is converted into the current state.

 Change-cipher protocol consists of a single message which is 1 byte in length and can have only one value.
 This protocol’s purpose is to cause the pending state to be copied into the current state.

 This protocol is used to convey SSL-related alerts to the peer entity.
 Each message in this protocol contains 2 bytes.